PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models: Implementation Details About PTQTP

-The proposed progressive and adaptive algorithm (Algorithm~\ref{alg_trit_decomp}) iteratively refines both the continuous scaling coefficients \(\alpha\) and the discrete trit-planes \(T^{(1)}, T^{(2)}\) to minimize the approximation error of the weight matrix \(W \in \mathbb{R}^{n \times d}\).
+\paragraph{Progressive and Adaptive Regularization.} Algorithm~\ref{alg_trit_decomp} illustrates more details about the process of PTQTP.
 In the beginning, the trit-planes \(T^{(k)}\) are initialized using the sign function of \(W\), with zero entries replaced by 1 to ensure valid ternary values (later expanded to include 0 through optimization); scaling coefficients \(\alpha\) are initialized as uniform vectors \([1, 1]\) replicated across all rows; and the regularization parameter \(\lambda\) starts at a small value \(10^{-8}\) to promote numerical stability.

 In each iteration, the algorithm first updates the continuous scaling coefficients \(\alpha\) row by row.
-If the condition number \(\kappa_{i,approx} \geq 10^{12}\), indicating ill-conditioning, the regularization parameter \(\lambda_i\) is adaptively increased \(\leq\lambda_{max} = 1.0\) to stabilize the solution.
+If the condition number \(\kappa_{i,approx} \geq 10^{6}\), indicating ill-conditioning, the regularization parameter \(\lambda_i\) is adaptively increased \(\leq\lambda_{max} = 1.0\) to stabilize the solution.
 This adaptive regularization mitigates the sensitivity to small input perturbations.
 The scaling coefficients are then solved via closed-form ridge regression, ensuring efficient computation without iterative solvers.
 Next, the algorithm optimizes the discrete trit-planes.
 It generates all 9 possible ternary value combinations \(\mathcal{C} = \{-1, 0, 1\}^2\) for the pair \((T^{(1)}, T^{(2)})\), and for each matrix element \((i,j)\), computes the approximation error for each combination.
 The combination \(\mathbf{c}_{m^*}\) that minimizes the squared error $e_m$ is selected to update \(T^{(1)}_{ij}\) and \(T^{(2)}_{ij}\), effectively conducting a local exhaustive search to find the best ternary representation for each weight entry.
 Finally, convergence is checked by monitoring the Frobenius norm difference between consecutive scaling coefficient updates.
 If \(\|\alpha_{(t)} - \alpha_{(t-1)}\|_F < \epsilon\), the algorithm terminates early, balancing optimization quality with computational efficiency.